ankaAR/bestiario5e/_creatures/ice-devil-spear.md

 ***Magic Resistance.*** The devil has advantage on saving throws against spells and other magical effects.

-### Actions
+### Acciones

-***Multiattack.*** The devil makes two attacks: one with its spear and one with its tail.
+***Multiataque.*** The devil makes two attacks: one with its spear and one with its tail.

-***Ice Spear.*** Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
-Hit: 14 (2d8 + 5) piercing damage plus 10 (3d6) cold damage.
+***Ice Spear.*** Melee Weapon Attack: +10 al ataque, alcance 10 pies, un objetivo.
+Impacto: 14 (2d8 + 5) piercing damage plus 10 (3d6) cold damage.
 If the target is a creature, it must succeed on a DC 15 Constitution saving throw, or for 1 minute, its speed is reduced by 10 feet; it can take either an action or a bonus action on each of its turns, not both; and it can't take reactions.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

-***Bite.*** Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
-Hit: 12 (2d6 + 5) piercing damage plus 10 (3d6) cold damage.
+***Bite.*** Melee Weapon Attack: +10 al ataque, alcance 5 pies, un objetivo.
+Impacto: 12 (2d6 + 5) piercing damage plus 10 (3d6) cold damage.

-***Claws.*** Melee Weapon Attack: +10 to hit, reach 5 ft., one target.
-Hit: 10 (2d4 + 5) slashing damage plus 10 (3d6) cold damage.
+***Claws.*** Melee Weapon Attack: +10 al ataque, alcance 5 pies, un objetivo.
+Impacto: 10 (2d4 + 5) slashing damage plus 10 (3d6) cold damage.

-***Tail.*** Melee Weapon Attack: +10 to hit, reach 10 ft., one target.
-Hit: 12 (2d6 + 5) bludgeoning damage plus 10 (3d6) cold damage.
+***Cola.*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 10 pies, un objetivo.
+Impacto: 12 (2d6 + 5) bludgeoning damage plus 10 (3d6) cold damage.

 ***Wall of Ice.*** The devil magically forms an opaque wall of ice on a solid surface it can see within 60 feet of it.
 The wall is 1 foot thick and up to 30 feet long and 10 feet high, or it's a hemispherical dome up to 20 feet in diameter.